JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 physically pushing it under your own strength.
 The only thing you can change directly are these parameters.

+**Note about $\theta$: The term $\theta$ can change in meaning depending on which ML technique you're looking at.
+In terms of ANNs, $\theta$ refers to the matrices representing the weights between layers.
+In Linear Regression it's the parameters for the line-of-best-fit on the graph.
+What all these definitions have in common is that $\theta$ is the value you can change to alter the output.**

 A simple (hurr) example as follows:

 > You want your algorithm to learn that 1+1=2 <- that right there is your whole training set.